stellar/product-conventions/README.md

 - Spend less time and energy bootstrapping projects
 - Have an upgrade path for legacy projects

+# Scope

+All frontend products created from now (May 3, 2019) should follow these conventions, unless there's a good reason not to.
+Every exception makes the rules harder to follow, so please avoid making them.

 # Toolchain

 - Write all libraries with Typescript